 In order to get good values for parameters, we have to optimize them by the Optimizer class.
-It runs a numerical optimization algorithm given a link.
-Many algorithms are implemented in optimizers module.
+It runs a numerical optimization algorithm on a given link.
+Many algorithms are implemented in the optimizers module.
 Here we use the simplest one, called Stochastic Gradient Descent (SGD):